alisw/AliPhysics/MUON/READMEmchda.txt

 Two input files located in the DAQ Detector database (DetDB) are needed:

-- muontrkpedvalues containing only one parameter "config" config = 1 if configuration file has to be used (OnLine case) config - 0 if not (OffLine case for the time being)
+- muontrkpedvalues is built in flight in CONFIGURATION_PED.sh (ECS script) and contains two parameters "config" and "writeconfig" config = 1 if configuration file has to be used (OnLine case) config = 0 if not (OffLine case for the time being) writeconfig=0 if configuration is unchanged writeconfig=1 if configuration is changed , then new config. file is written in DetDB

-- config_ldc-MTRK-S3-0 : typical configuration file corresponding to MuonTracker Station 3 if (for example) DA is running on ldc-MTRK-S3-0
+- config_ldc-MTRK-S3-0 : configuration file name corresponding to MuonTracker Station 3 if (for example) DA is running on ldc-MTRK-S3-0

 \subsection da_ss2 Electonics gain